arno-papers/DYCOPS2025/docs/src/Optimal Data Gathering for Missing Physics.md

 plot!(plts[2],xlabel="t(h)",ylabel="Cₛ(g/L)")
 plot(plts..., layout = (2, 1), tickfontsize=12, guidefontsize=14, legendfontsize=14, grid=false, legend=false)
 ```
-The above figure shows that a maximal control action is preferred.
+The above figure shows that a maximal control action is generally preferred.
 This causes the two aforementioned groups in the model structures to be easily discriminated from one another.

 We now gather a second dataset and perform the same exercise.